rivezeri/quest-2-link-fix/README.md

 ﻿# quest-2-link-fix

 A case study/solution Meta Quest Link shortcomings.
-Play Link the right way!
+This is not a summative fix.
+This is a proposal and a workaround to the inherent fundamental issues with the Meta Quest 2's wired linking system.

 Oculus Link shares great fault in communication between a native Windows system and its Android operating system.
 Such faults include: